What is Long-Term Finance?

 - Pro: The firm incurs absolutely no cost in raising such funds.

-- Con: It may be a source of conflict since the shareholders may prefer payout of dividends rather than a plough back.
+- Con: It may be a source of conflict since the shareholders may prefer the payout of dividends rather than a plough back.

-Short Term Vs Long Term Finance
+Short Term Vs. Long Term Finance

-A comparative analysis of short and long term financing will further aid in effectively grasping the benefits of long term finance.
+A comparative analysis of short and long-term financing will further aid in effectively grasping the benefits of long-term finance.
 Short and long-term sources of finances cater to a different set of requirements for different borrowers.
 The table below illustrates some points of distinction.

 |Short-Term Finance||Long-Term Finance|